turnitin-ai-poc/test-devin-lambda/CONTRIBUTING.md

 :tada: First and foremost, thank you for taking the time to contribute! :tada:

-The Koala templates exist to make creating lambdas easier for all developers, and part of that involves some guidelines for how things ought to work.
+The TRA templates exist to make creating lambdas easier for all developers, and part of that involves some guidelines for how things ought to work.
 Some are based on hard-learned lessons and experience, while others are somewhat arbitrary for the sake of consistency.
 Please don't assume these are all hard and fast rules that shouldn't be questioned!
 But at the same time, if you want to do things differently, please reach out and talk about why.